sinamashini/inn/readme.md

-after cloning project for the first time you should install packages which is provided by package.json so use this command => ```sh npm install ```
+after cloning the project for the first time you should install packages which is provided by package.json so use this command => ```sh npm install ```

 for starting the project use this command =>
 ```sh npm run start ```